 Ellie has a Masters in Organisational Behaviour (2013) and a first degree in Philosophy Politics and Economics from Oxford University (2003).

 John is currently Chair of the Lay Advisory Panel and a Lay Trustee at the College of Optometrists.
 He is Chair of the Richmond Carers Centre and Co-Chair of the England Vision Strategy.

 John was previously a Trustee of VISION 2020 UK and formerly a Senior Civil Servant, advising Ministers on policy and implementing their decisions, principally in the Department of Health but also elsewhere in Whitehall.
 He first had a role in developing policy on the General Ophthalmic Services in 1978 and later dealt with policies for visually impaired people, ophthalmology and the primary care professions.

 Richard is a Consultant Ophthalmologist and Head of Epidemiology at Moorfields Eye Hospital, London

 With over three decades of clinical experience, Richard has contributed much to the understanding of the epidemiology of eye disease, having performed and advised upon systematic reviews, clinical trials and more.
 He has experience as a medical advisory trustee for two major international NGOs for the prevention of blindness – Sight Savers International and the Fred Hollows Foundation.
+He was previously a Trustee of VISION 2020 UK.
 A popular speaker, Wormald is also a prolific author, having written more than 120 research papers; Richard is also the Coordinating editor of the Cochrane eyes and vision group.